 The People to People category was eliminated to cut down on what the Trump White House claimed was "veiled tourism" to Cuba.
 People to People was primarily used by those traveling on guided group trips to Cuba and those taking cruises to Cuba.
 Both the People to People category and cruises to Cuba as a whole were banned with the most recent Cuba restrictions (in June of 2019).
 That means no more cruises and no more guided group trips.

-Independent Travel - If you’d like to travel independently under the new policies, you will need to pick one of the other 11 categories of allowable travel.
-Support for the Cuban People is meant to allow you to interact with and support local businesses and Cuban society.
-While it isn’t for those seeking pure tourism, you can use this category to learn a lot about Cuba and their culture.
+Support for the Cuban People is one of the remaining 11 Categories of Legal Travel to Cuba.
+Again, you can still travel to Cuba using Support for the Cuban People, because this category is meant to allow you to interact with and support local businesses and Cuban society.
+While it isn’t for those seeking pure tourism, you can use this category to learn a lot about Cuba and the local culture.

-Here are the categories of approved travel to declare.
-We suggest the ‘Support for the Cuban people’ category as it’s the most broad and many travel activities qualify if you’re engaging with locals.
+Here are the categories of approved travel that you may declare.
+Our locals usually suggest the ‘Support for the Cuban People’ category as it’s the broadest and many travel activities qualify if you’re engaging with locals.

-You may see these categories referred to as a “General License”, but there’s no physical license at all.
-It is simply a declaration of why you’re traveling to Cuba.
-You just need to pick a category and state it when booking a flight, lodging or returning to the United States through immigration.
+Your travel category is simply a declaration of why you’re traveling to Cuba.
+You just need to pick a category and state it when booking a flight, booking lodging, and returning to the United States through immigration.